Frequently asked questions

 When does the season run?

-Corroboree meets usually run from mid to late October through to late March with a break from Xmas though to at least mid January.
+Corroboree meets run from mid to late October through to late March with a break from Xmas though to at least mid January (usually starts again when school goes back).
 The season works around carnivals that are conducted by Little Athletics ACT and ground closures by the ACT government so they change slightly each year.

 Season 2022–23 will begin in October 2022.